How to keep your kids entertained during the winter? It’s not as hard as you think it for the first time.

 Some of the games that are recommended for children are Sudoku games, chess and puzzles.
 However, learning foreign languages is also highly beneficial for a child’s development, alongside playing games that affect his or her concentration and develop their patience.
 Moreover, karaoke is a great way to have fun and end the day with laughter.

 Playing Scrabble reinforces skills when words are spelled out and points counted.
-For children under the age of ten it is always recommended they are given a dictionary and a calculator to use.
+For children under the age of ten, it is always recommended they are given a dictionary and a calculator to use.
+With the help of UnscrambleX they can make sure that the word they use is actually a real word or if it is spelled correctly.
 The game will be much more exciting, and just difficult enough for them.

 Time to be Creative